Get word count java with GroupDocs.Metadata for presentations

 System.out.println("Word Count: " + wordCount);

-• File Path Errors: Ensure that the file path is correct and accessible.
+• File Path Errors: Double‑check that the path is absolute or correctly relative to your project.

-• Library Compatibility: Verify that you’re using a compatible version of GroupDocs.Metadata.
+• Incompatible Library Version: Ensure you’re using a version of GroupDocs.Metadata that matches your Java runtime.

 Practical Applications